envima/photodb/collections/_usage/metadata.md

 ---
-title: Image metadata
+title: Image Metadata
 ---

 Metadata of images are stored as sidecar files in YAML format.

-E.g., the metadata to an image file `image01.jpg` is stored in the YAML-file `image01.jpg.yaml` located in the same folder or in a separate metadata folder structure of prallell structure as the image folders.
+E.g., the metadata to an image file `image01.jpg` is stored in the YAML-file `image01.jpg.yaml` located in the same folder or in a separate metadata directory of prallell structure as the image folders.
 *See [PhotoDB configuration properties root_path and root_data_path](/photodb_documentation/configuration/PhotoDB.html)*.

-See [tasks](/photodb_documentation/usage/tasks.html) to learn about initial YAML file generation with `photo_create_yaml` task.
+See [tasks](/photodb_documentation/usage/tasks.html) to learn about initial YAML file generation with the `photo_create_yaml` task.

 #### Example of `image01.jpg.yaml` file content: